lski/Bookmark-Toolbar-Toggler/Readme.md

 Bookmark Toolbar Toggler
 ========================

 A simple Firefox addon to allow the user to toggle the visibility of the bookmarks toolbar.

 Designed to make the toolbar more useful for storing bookmarks/bookmarklets without taking up lots of screen space.
 It can be toggled by either a button on the main toolbar or via key combinations.
 I built it as there is not currently any key combination short cut for toggling the bookmarks toolbar in Firefox.

 ### User Options

-- Enabling keyboard short cuts, by default: __true__
+- Enabling/Disabling keyboard short cuts, by default: __true__
-- The key combination for the short cut if enabled, by default: __Ctrl + Alt + B__
+- Key combination for the short cut if enabled, by default: __Ctrl + Alt + B__

 Both these options can be changed in the addon's option screen in Firefox